 Shakti continued “You will only feel alive when you know death is a certainty.”

 Bhadra closed his eyes and mused on her words.
 “I am trapped in my mind.
-How do I escape my fear?”
-He asked.
+How do I escape my fear?” he asked.

-Shakti smiled, put her hand on his head and said “Courage comes to those who seek for it inside.
-You will be the bravest person this land will see.”
+Shakti smiled, put her hand on his head and said “Courage comes to those who seek for it inside, you will be the bravest person this land will see.”

 With these words, Bhadra slipped into a deep sleep.
 The morning rays penetrated the gloom of the village.
 They entered the temple through the small openings in the walls and lit up the face of the Goddess.
 A loud sound startled Bhadra from his sleep.
 He saw that the temple’s doors were open.
 There was a sword in his hand, the deity’s sword.
 There was no sign of Shakti around him.
 Then he heard the sound of loud horns outside.
 He went outside and saw a dozen invaders waiting to enter the temple.
 They were shouting in an alien language.
 But Bhadra understood that they wanted to desecrate and destroy the temple.
 Bhadra looked around for Sakthi but couldn’t see her.
 He felt reunited with his mother for a short while, and he lost her again.
 However, there was no time to despair.
 Convinced that she is still inside the temple, he raised his sword to fight.
 He found his calling.
 He has to protect his mother and was ready to die for her.

 Bhadra walked down the steps to confront his enemies.
 His heart was pumping blood into every vein in his body willing him to fight.
 He ran forward ferociously and slayed the first man to the ground.
 The warm blood of his enemy spurted across his face.
 He then charged towards the others who stood there motionless.
 With clean and powerful swings of his sword, he started beheading the invaders.
 With each killing, his enemies were looking at him in shock and fear.
 He fought like a man possessed, braced his enemies’ strikes with superhuman strength and then cut them ferociously when they were within his reach.
-Blood was flowing like a stream as if in sacrifice to the Goddess.
+Blood was flowing like a stream to symbolise sacrifice to the Goddess.
 Only one man remained at the end as Bhadra breathed fire.
 The man dropped his sword and fell down on his knees.
 He was pointing at something on Bhadra’s face and was panicking in horror.
 Bhadra saw the opportunity and decapitated him.

 Bhadra looked around his lifeless enemies and gave out a savage battle cry.
 He was consumed by a strange blood lust.
 He remembered Sakthi and wanted to search for her.
 He then walked to the sacred temple pond to wash first.
 He was shocked to see his reflection in the water.
 His face transformed into dark complexion and his eyes were bloodshot.
 Then the realisation dawned on him.
 He ran towards the temple and saw Maa Kaali inside.
 He fell down on her knees and cried bitterly.
 Shakti was Kaali.
 She was his mother.
 She was his calling.
 He could never see the divine beauty behind the facade and witnessing her in person made Bhadra realize the truth.
 He stood to face his mother in all her glory.
 His eyes welled up with affection and devotion.
 He put the sword back in her hand.
 He swore an oath to protect her temple till his death.